 Being a “good dancer” means different things to different people.
 To some people, it means being able to dance socially and join the fun at any event where there are people dancing.
 To other people, it means learning to dance competitively.

-At Fred Astaire Dance Studio, we make learning how to dance (socially and competitively) east and fun!
+At Fred Astaire Dance Studios, we make learning how to dance (socially and competitively) easy and fun!
 We have established a three-phase instruction program that has proven to help individuals achieve their personal goals.

 Beginner: Most people aren’t experienced dancers when they decide to take lessons, so instructors will start them here.
 As a beginner, students take four to eight private lessons over the course of a month while enjoying free group lessons and practice parties.
 After that first month, you’ll have a simple understanding of the basic styles of dance, but won’t be too comfortable with your skills yet.